Opatil6644/inno-agrani/ASR-perf-accuracy/ASR/README.md

 # ASR Master Leaderboard Runner
 This repository provides an automated pipeline to benchmark multiple ASR models against various datasets.
-It handles directory routing, model-specific execution, and centralized post-processing to generate a final leaderboard.
+It handles directory routing, model-specific execution, and centralized post-processing on nsys report and finally generate final leaderboard.

 ## Prerequisites
 Ensure your environment meets the following hardware and software requirements: